package base:builtin

 unimplemented ¶

-unimplemented :: proc(message: string, loc := #caller_location) -> ! {…}
+unimplemented :: proc(message: string = "", loc := #caller_location) -> ! {…}

 unimplemented_contextless ¶

-unimplemented_contextless :: proc "contextless" (message: string, loc := #caller_location) -> ! {…}
+unimplemented_contextless :: proc "contextless" (message: string = "", loc := #caller_location) -> ! {…}

-non_zero_reserve_soa :: proc(array: ^$T/#soa[dynamic]$T, #any_int capacity: int, loc := #caller_location) -> Allocator_Error {…}
+unordered_remove :: proc(array: ^[dynamic]$T, #any_int index: int, loc := #caller_location) {…}

 unordered_remove_soa ¶

-unordered_remove_soa :: proc(array: ^$T/#soa[dynamic]$T, #any_int index: int, loc := #caller_location) {…}
+unordered_remove_soa :: proc(array: ^$T/#soa[dynamic]$E, #any_int index: int, loc := #caller_location) {…}

 unordered_remove_soa removed the element at the specified index.
 It does so by replacing the current end value with the old value, and reducing the length of the dynamic array by 1.